 You probably have a fairly clear understanding of the overall goals of an estate plan.
 You may also have a vague idea of what needs to be included in a plan; however, until you actually sit down to work on your plan, the actual components of an estate plan remain a mystery.
 Not surprisingly, this leads to a number of questions.
 What does each of the estate planning tools accomplish?
 Which tools and strategies should be included in a plan?
 What are the most common components of an estate plan?
-A Phoenix estate planning lawyer at Morris Hall, PLLC explains common estate planning components.
+Our Phoenix, Arizona estate planning lawyers at Morris Hall, PLLC explain the 5 estate plan must-haves so you can plan for your future and protect your legacy.

 Last Will and Testament